What Is a Fax Confirmation Page? (And How to Get One)

 Traditional fax machines print a confirmation page automatically (or you can set them to print on error only).
 But if you are faxing online, the process is different and usually better.

 If you need a printable record, you can screenshot the status page or forward the confirmation email.
-For HIPAA compliance, save confirmation emails in your records management system alongside the patient file.
+For healthcare fax recordkeeping, confirm your organization's retention and documentation requirements before placing status emails in a patient record.

 What to Do When Your Fax Fails